FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 # Identity and Trusted Membership

 Identities really matter in a Hyperledger Fabric blockchain network!
 That's because a principal's **identity determines the exact permissions over resources in a blockchain network**.
-Most importantly, a principal's identity must be **verified**, and must also come from a **recognized** source.
+Most importantly, **a principal's identity must have two qualities** -- it must be **verified**, and also come from a **recognized** source.
 These two concepts -- verification and recognition -- are provided by **Certificate Authorities** (CAs) and **Membership Service Providers** (MSPs) respectively.
 When combined they create the **trusted members** of a blockchain network.

 **You'll find the idea of a trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.